 As I’m sure we are all aware, England’s first Euros match is kicking off this weekend.
+Even when the Euros has finished, its always good to know the best places to watch the footie with your pals.
 We thought we’d review some of the most popular sports bars Manchester has to offer, to help you decide which pub to head to get your football fix.
 This list includes our 8 favourite sports bars, guaranteed to have a great pint and an even better atmosphere.

 Tib St Tavern

-Infamous for the £10 hangover and £2.50 cocktails, Courtyard is the place to be if you’re looking for a lively student sports bar in manchester.
-With tvs inside and projector screens in the large beer garden, you’re sure to get a good view.
+Infamous for the £10 hangover and £2.50 cocktails, Courtyard is the place to be if you’re looking for a lively student sports bar in Manchester.
+With TVs inside as well as projector screens in the large beer garden, you’re sure to get a good view.
 Courtyard is ideal come rain or shine and since Manchester is known for unreliable weather, it’s a good job too.

 Great Northern Beach Club